JohnnyYuan93/React_project/README.md

 ## Description

-My personal website is designed to serve as an online portfolio, providing visitors with information about my skills, projects, and experiences.
-The site aims to showcase my work and create a positive online presence.
+My personal website is designed to serve as an online portfolio, providing visitors with information about myself, projects, and experiences.

 ## Features